projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       Even though our sample default scenario defines six User VMs, we're only going to launch one of them, so we'll only need the one launch script.

+      .. note:: The :file:`serial.conf` is only generated if non standard vUARTs (not COM1~COM4) are configured for Service VM in scenario XML file.

    #.
 Insert the USB disk you just used into the target system and run these
       commands to copy the tar files locally: